sle3man/sle3man.github.io/_posts/2019-06-29-MEGA-Breach.md

 Moral of the story?
 Use a password manager and multifactor authentication when possible!

-If you'd like some recommendations for password managers (I'd go with paid ones since free services might not actually be free, where *you* are the product) check out this [PCWorld link](https://www.pcmag.com/roundup/300318/the-best-password-managers)!
+If you'd like some recommendations for password managers (I'd go with paid ones since free services might not actually be free, where *you* are the product) check out this [PCMag link](https://www.pcmag.com/roundup/300318/the-best-password-managers)!
 Granted, password managers [have their own issues/vulnerabilities](https://devd.me/papers/pwdmgr-usenix14.pdf) (PDF) but the costs outweigh the benefits- using strong passwords is the first step towards better online security.